Taranto-Grottaglie Airport

 Taranto-Grottaglie "Marcello Arlotta" Airport (Aeroporto di Taranto-Grottaglie "Marcello Arlotta") is an airport serving Taranto and Grottaglie, both comunes in the province of Taranto in Italy.
 The airport is located 1.5 km from the city of Monteiasi, 4 km from Grottaglie and 16 km from Taranto.
 It is named for Marcello Arlotta (1886–1918), an Italian aviator.

 Overview

 The airport is used for general aviation, with no commercial airline service.
-As Alenia Aeronautica produces big fuselage parts of the Boeing 787 Dreamliner in a hangar located beside an airport's apron, multiple times a month, a Boeing 747 Large Cargo Freighter, also known as Dreamlifter, lands at Taranto Grottaglie to pick up the parts and fly them to the Boeing factory at Paine Field and Boeing South Carolina at Charleston International Airport for final assembly.
+As Alenia Aeronautica produces big fuselage parts of the Boeing 787 Dreamliner in a hangar located beside an airport's apron, multiple times a month, a Boeing 747 Large Cargo Freighter, also known as Dreamlifter, lands at Taranto Grottaglie to pick up the parts and fly them to the Boeing factory at Boeing South Carolina at Charleston International Airport for final assembly.
 Those flights are operated by Atlas Air.
 It is also known as Taranto-Grottaglie Airport or Grottaglie Airport.

 In August 2012, the broker ESAFLY announced that it plans to commence scheduled services from Taranto.